Bose Venkat: Career

 Venkat came to Chennai at the age of 17, hoping to become an actor in films.
 After facing an unsuccessful start to his career, he worked briefly as an auto rickshaw driver while attending auditions.
-He subsequently got selected for a role in the serial Metti Oli.
+He was subsequently selected for a role in the serial Metti Oli.
 Recognising his work in the serial, director Bharathiraja offered him a role in Eera Nilam (2003).
-He was also part of the 2005 Tamil film, Kannammaunder the direction of S. S. Baba Vikram.
-He has also acted in a few Malayalam movies alongside Mammootty and Dileep.
+He was also part of the 2005 Tamil film, Kannamma under the direction of S. S. Baba Vikram.
+He has also acted in a few Malayalam films alongside Mammootty and Dileep.